Code | Name | Description |

 T | Temporary | Surface water is present due to a specific event |

-11.5 Surface cracking
+11.6 Surface cracking

 Soil surface cracking can occur for a number of reasons:

-- Soil parent material includes shrink-swell clays.
+- Soil parent material includes shrink-swell clays, in an environment that allows desiccation.

 - Sediment was originally deposited underwater (e.g. during a flood) and cracks on drying out.